 Approximate Cost

 The Jesuit Missions circuit begins 225 kilometers northeast of Santa Cruz at San Javier, reachable in about 3.5 hours on paved roads.
-The full six-mission loop covers approximately 500 kilometers over 2-4 days, with the eastern missions requiring unpaved road travel during dry season.
+The full six-mission loop covers approximately 500 kilometers over 2 to 4 days, with the eastern missions requiring unpaved road travel during the dry season.

 Insider Tip

-Plan at least 3 days for a proper missions circuit.
-Roads between San Ignacio and San José can be rough—4x4 recommended May-October, essential November-April.
-Each mission town has simple but comfortable accommodations.
-Consider timing your visit for the biennial Baroque Music Festival in April.
+Plan at least three days for a proper missions circuit.
+Roads between San Ignacio and San José can be rough, so 4x4 is recommended from May to October and essential from November to April.
+Each mission town has simple but comfortable accommodations, and it is worth timing a visit for the biennial Baroque Music Festival in April.

 Expedition to Kaa-Iya